 The 2019 Tournament

-eSports Michigan and Lawrence Technological University are excited to announce registration is now open for the 2018 High School League Series.
-This will be eSports Michigan and Lawrence Tech’s inaugural season on league play and second year hosting the eSports Weekend on LTU’s Southfield Campus.
+State Champs Esports and Lawrence Technological University are excited to announce registration is now open for the 2019 High School League Series.
+This will be State Champs Esports and Lawrence Tech’s second season on league play and third year hosting the eSports Weekend on LTU’s Southfield Campus.
 This spring season, competitors will play League of Legends for a chance to win thousands of dollars in scholarship and other prizes!

 Each team must have 5 players who will face other high school teams in an 8-week long season.
 The top 16 teams will be invited to compete for the grand prize on Lawrence Tech’s Southfield Campus.